 3. The telehealth landscape is constantly changing (and may be hard to navigate on your own)

-Since the pandemic started, there has been a constant reshuffling of what’s okay and what’s not okay.
-Policies around HIPAA compliance, reimbursements for audio-only appointments, billing and coding, and more have been consistently evolving over the past year — and things are continuing to change as more states pass legislation that permanently expands telehealth services.
+Policies in the behavioral health space continue to evolve.
+Whether it’s around HIPAA compliance, reimbursements for audio-only appointments, or billing and coding — things continue to change as more states pass legislation that permanently expands telehealth services.

 It can be challenging to stay on top of all the relevant changes as just one healthcare organization.
 No matter your size or approach to telehealth, the organization needed to manage telehealth-specific policies will likely be a big lift for your team.